 Bow Creek is in easy reach of a multiplicity of handy transport connections, bringing central London, other parts of the Capital and indeed the world, via City Airport, closer:

-- Zone 2 location, Zone 1 journey times – Bromley-by-Bow Tube station is on both the Hammersmith & City and District Lines.
-So, commuters and visitors can reach Stratford in five minutes, London City Airport in 19, and the City, Canary Wharf and Shoreditch in 10-15, making this an increasingly popular area to live.
+- Bromley-by-Bow Tube station is on both the Hammersmith & City and District Lines.
+Reach Stratford in five minutes, London City Airport in 19, and the City, Canary Wharf and Shoreditch in 10-15

-- The upcoming Elizabeth line (previously known as Crossrail) is a new high-speed railway running east to west underneath central London that is set to improve the Capital’s transport connections and slash journey times.
-The nearest Crossrail station to Bow Creek is Canary Wharf, which is 16 minutes away and connects you to destinations throughout London more quickly than ever.
+- The upcoming Elizabeth line (previously known as Crossrail) is a new high-speed railway running east to west improving the Capital’s transport connections and slashing journey times

 Investing in property in Bow Creek